mathesar-foundation/mathesar/docs/docs/install/linux-from-source.md

     caddy run --config /etc/caddy/Caddyfile --adapter caddyfile
     ```

-Now you can start using the Mathesar app by visiting the url `https://mathesar.example.com`
+Now you can start using the Mathesar app by visiting the URL `https://mathesar.example.com`